commit 611b65f (2025-10-08 10:55:50 -0400) Torsten Scholak: wip

 margin = expectedRevenue successRate - cost

-The profitabilitySensitivity`` constant controls how strongly margins translate into usage growth: if one step represents a year, values in the 0.05-0.2 range for \$0.01/task margin are typical.
-ThemarginCap` should be low enough (e.g., 0.1 for ±10\%/year) to avoid implausibly large swings from a single year's profitability spike.
-With 0.1, extreme margins (e.g., ±\$0.05/task) still only change usage ±10\%/year, which is reasonable for a mature enterprise platform.
+The exogenous profitabilitySensitivity constant controls how strongly margins translate into usage growth: if one step represents a year, values in the 0.05 to 0.2 range for USD 0.01 per task margin are typical.
+The profitabilityMarginCap constant should be low enough (e.g., 0.1 for plus/minus 10 percent per year) to avoid implausibly large swings from a single year's profitability spike.
+With 0.1, extreme margins (e.g., USD 0.05 per task) still only change usage 10 percent per year, which is reasonable for a mature enterprise platform.

 Demand reduction due to market saturation reflects the slowdown that occurs as usage approaches the total addressable capacity of the market.
 Early growth is easy when there are many untapped customers, but as adoption nears the market's limit, each additional unit of demand is harder to capture.
 This "crowding out" effect models the natural tapering of growth under saturation, where further expansion requires disproportionate effort and yields diminishing returns.

--- demand reduction due to market saturation
+-- | Demand reduction due to market saturation

-crowdingOut :: Exogenous -> Usage -> Rational
+crowdingOut :: Exogenous -> Usage -> Quantity Scalar

 crowdingOut Exogenous{..} usage =